Our selections event

 • A member of the programme staff team who will chair your meeting

-• A local stakeholder such as a clinical psychologist, charity worker, community representative, social worker, or other professional
+• One or more local stakeholders such as a third sector worker, community representative, social worker, clinical psychologist, or other professional

 • A current trainee